evilchili/dnd-music-console/README.md

 ## What?
 Why?

 Because I run an online D&amp;D game, which includes a background music stream for my players.
 The stream used to be served by liquidsoap and controlled by a bunch of bash scripts I cobbled together which are functional but brittle, and liquidsoap is a nightmare for the small use case.
-Also, this currently requires me to have a terminal window open to my media server to control liquidsoap directly, and I'd rather integrate the music controls directly with the rest of my DM tools, all of which run on my laptop.
+Also, this required me to have a terminal window open to my media server to control liquidsoap directly, and I'd rather integrate the music controls directly with the rest of my DM tools, all of which run on my laptop.

 *Now that is a powerful yak! -- Aesop Rock (misquoted)*